rwthanalytics/moodle-local_learning_analytics/README.md

 - `navigation_position_beforekey`: Allows to specify where in the course navigation the link to the page is added.
 By default, the link is added before the first `section` node.
 Example value: `grades` to be shown before the link to grades.
 You can find the key of a node in the navigation by using the developer tools.
 Right-click on a link in the navigation, press *Inspect* and check the attribute `data-key` of the corresponding `a` element.
 - `dataprivacy_threshold`: This value determines how many "data points" a "data set" needs to contain before the data is displayed.
 See the data privacy section below for more information.
 By default, the value is `10`.
 - `student_rolenames`: In case the role(s) for students/users in a course is not `student`, you can specify the corresponding role name.
 In case there are multiple roles that students have, use a single comma.
 Example: `student,customrole`.
 By default, the value is `student`.
+- `student_enrols_groupby`: Option to allow merging of multiple courses with the same `shortname` or `fullname` in the parallel/previously heard courses.
+By default, the value is `course->id` which will not merge any courses by comparing their name.
-- `allow_dashboard_compare`: **experimental** (disabled for now) Activate this options, to allow teachers to compare their course with another one of their courses in the dashboad.
+- `allow_dashboard_compare`: **(currently disabled)** Activate this options, to allow teachers to compare their course with another one of their courses in the dashboad.
 The option adds a link to the dashboard allowing the teachers to select another one of their courses.
 After selecting another course, the week plot will show a dashed line in the background in addition to the current course.
 By default, the option is disabled.

 ## Logstore: Role Tracking
 <a name="roletracking"></a>